dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T2660: Death penalty debates invoke human rights concerns.
+### T2660: Some view the death penalty as a human rights violation with risks of wrongful executions.

 |Support|
 |---|